EdenKupe/anarchysf/pages/f/001200 Leslie Fish.md

 Franklin Rosemont has a paragraph on Leslie Fish in his 1988 'A Short Treatise on Wobbly Cartoons', drawing attention to her role as an IWW cartoonist.
 He also records that she "has played guitar and sung in an IWW band, The Dehorn Crew, whose albums include the Star Trek-based _Wobblies in Space_ [ . . . ] (_Surrealism, Bugs Bunny, and the Blues_ (2025), p188).

+See also <a href="https://daviddfriedman.substack.com/p/leslie-fish">David Friedman</a> on Substack in 2026.